pujiayeah/pujiayeah.github.io/_pages/about.md

 <img src="/images/bupt.png" alt="bupt" width="50" style="vertical-align: middle; margin-right: 8px;"> **School of Mathematical Sciences, Beijing University of Posts and Telecommunications**

-Master's student in Mathematics at BUPT, known as the "Huangpu Academy of Information Industry" in China.
+Master's student in Mathematics at the School of Mathematical Sciences, Beijing University of Posts and Telecommunications, known as the "Huangpu Academy of Information Industry".

 ---